159 Hills South

 Applicants to the doctoral program are expected to have completed a master's program that is related to social justice education, and have prior professional experience in related areas of school counseling, teaching, teacher training, staff development, student services, or advocacy.
 Additionally, applicants to the doctoral program are expected to submit a writing sample that demonstrates advanced writing and communication skills appropriate to doctoral level scholarship.
 Doctoral applicants are also expected to describe their interest, background, and readiness to conduct doctoral level research in social justice education.

 Matriculation in the Social Justice Education masters or doctoral program does not necessarily include completion of coursework and practica leading to eligibility for professional certification or licensure.
 Students who enter SJE and seek such certification or licensure will need to pursue additional coursework beyond that required for the Social Justice Education masters or doctoral degrees.
-For more information about how SJE have pursued professional certification through co-enrollment in one of UMass Amherst's licensure programs, please contact Dr. Bredna Juarez at firstname.lastname@example.org.
+For more information about how SJE students have pursued professional certification through co-enrollment in one of UMass Amherst's licensure programs, review the guidelines to Educator Licensure Programs.

 Use the application form provided by the Graduate School and return the completed form before January 15th to the Graduate School.
 Graduate School Contact Information: Graduate School Admissions Office, 530 Goodell Building, University of Massachusetts, Amherst, MA 01003.
 Telephone (413) 545-0721 (http://www.umass.edu/gradschool/)

-Please note that the School of Education does not require applicants to take the Graduate Records Examination.
+Please note that the College of Education does not require applicants to take the Graduate Records Examination.

 Materials to Include in Your Application: